PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 The beginners can begin working with GUIs ***in their first week of Python education***.
 The professionals can jump right into the deep end of the pool to use the entire array of Elements and their capabilities to build stuff like a database application.

 Here's a good example of how PySimpleGUI serves these 2 groups.... the `InputText` Element has 16 potential parameters, yet you'll find 0 or 1 parameters set by beginners.
-Look at the examples throughout this document and you'll see the code fragments utilize a tiny fraction of the potential parameters / settings.
+Look at the examples throughout this document and you'll see the code fragments use a tiny fraction of the potential parameters / settings.
 Simple... **keep it simple for the default case**.
 This is part of the PySimpleGUI mission.

 Some developers are heavily wedded to the existing GUI Framework Architectures (Qt, WxPyton, tkinter).
 They like the existing GUI architectures (they're all roughly the same, except this one).
 If you're in that crowd, join the "20% Club" just down the street.
 There's plenty of room there with plenty of possible solutions.